aleen42/PersonalWiki/post/invalidate_update/invalidate_update.md

 > Each application needs to define its own cache hierarchy for optimal performance

 All HTTP requests made by the browser are first routed to the browser cache to check if there is a valid cached response that can be used to fulfill the request.
-If there is a match, the response is read from the cache and we eliminate both the network latency and the data costs incurred by the transfer. **However, what if we want to update or invalidate a cached response?**
+If there is a match, the response is read from the cache and we (消除) both the network latency and the data costs incurred by the transfer. **However, what if we want to update or invalidate a cached response?**

 For example, let’s say we’ve told our visitors to cache a CSS stylesheet for up to 24 hours (max-age=86400), but our designer has just committed an update that we would like to make available to all users.
 How do we notify all the visitors with what is now a “stale” cached copy of our CSS to update their caches?
 It’s a trick question - we can’t, at least not without changing the URL of the resource.